In fight over key surveillance law, officials look to sway congressional skeptics

 Turner has established a committee working group to come up with proposals for reforms.

 Previous efforts to change Section 702 have fallen short.
-But the current political dynamics present a rare change to get changes on the books, says Elizabeth Goitein of the Brennan Center for Justice.
+But the current political dynamics present a rare chance to get changes on the books, says Elizabeth Goitein of the Brennan Center for Justice.

 "This is a once in a generation opportunity for reform because there is broad bipartisan support," Goitein said.